inrealtimeapp/inrealtime/packages/@inrealtime/react/README.md

 > What kind of real-time collaboration?
 Think about Figma, Notion, Google Docs and so on.

-If your data can be structured as JSON then you can use Realtime, simple as that.
-At this point we have released our [Realtime React developer package](https://www.npmjs.com/package/@inrealtime/react) on NPM for developers to use and we are working hard on releasing more packages for other frameworks in the future.
-To get started you will need to [create an account](https://inrealtime.app/) in our Web App to get the required keys in order to connect to the Realtime services.
-Then you can use this documentation to guide you on how you can take your software solution to the next level.
+## Getting started
+To use `Realtime`, you'll need to create a `Realtime` project on the [Realtime web app](https://inrealtime.app/).
+Once you've created a project, you'll be able to start integrating `Realtime` into your applications.

 ## Documentation
 The official documentation can be found at [Realtime Documentation](https://docs.inrealtime.app/)

 ## Packages
 - [@inrealtime/react](https://www.npmjs.com/package/@inrealtime/react)

-## Getting started
-To use `Realtime`, you'll need to create a `Realtime` project on the [Realtime web app](https://inrealtime.app/).
-Once you've created a project, you'll be able to start integrating `Realtime` into your applications.

 ## Examples
 See a list of examples apps in `apps/examples/`